 February 27th-March 2nd, 2019

-The name has changed but our project goes on with the next campaign scheduled for February 2019 in concert with the 2019 winter Board of Directors meeting of the International Veterinary Academy of Pain Management (IVAPM).
-This is a very exciting opportunity for the IVAPM Board to meet our Ecuadorian colleagues and then roll up their sleeves and provide spay/neuter and medical care in conjunction with our friends at Amici Cannis, an animal hospital in nearby Cotacachi.
-Board members may also lecture to Ecuadorian Veterinarians on the subjects of pain management and anesthesia.
-(See IVAPM inset)
+The name has changed but our projects continued in 2019 in concert with the 2019 winter Board of Directors meeting of the International Veterinary Academy of Pain Management (IVAPM).
+This was a very exciting opportunity for the IVAPM Board to meet our Ecuadorian colleagues and then roll up their sleeves and provide spay/neuter and medical care in conjunction with our friends at Amici Cannis, an animal hospital in nearby Cotacachi.
+Board members were instrumental in providing pain management and anesthesia education to the Ecuador veterinarians.

-One of the goals of the Dogs of Otavalo project is to utilize the highest standard of anesthesia and analgesia despite challenging conditions.
+One of the goals of Los Peluditos de Ecuador is to utilize the highest standard of anesthesia and analgesia despite challenging conditions.

 Quality anesthesia and pain management protocols were designed by three International Veterinary Academy of Pain Management (IVAPM) board member volunteers.
-The group was fortunate enough to have had generous donations of drugs and supplies from such companies as Zoetis South America, Sentier, and Patterson Veterinary Supply.
-Sixty or more cases are seen each day.
+The group was fortunate enough to have had generous donations of drugs and supplies from such companies as Zoetis South America, Sentier, Covetrus and Patterson Veterinary Supply.
+Sixty or more cases are typically seen each day.
 Each patient is examined by a veterinarian and then spay/neuter animals are premedicated with dexmedetomidine and hydromorphone IM followed by injections of Carprofen and Convenia.
-Cats are given kitty magic (Dexdomitor, ketamine and buprenorphine or hydro).
+Cats are given “kitty magic” (Dexdomitor, ketamine and buprenorphine or hydro).
 Once sedate, the animals are transported upstairs to the induction room where, IV catheters are placed.
-Every patient is given Cerenia IV and then induced with ketamine IV.
-Higher risk patients are intubated while others are run on oxygen via a homemade mask.
-Four surgeries are performed simultaneously and each patient receives oxygen from one oxygen concentrator and one anesthesia machine graciously donated by Patterson Veterinary Supply.
-The machine is set-up as an ‘oxygen bar’ by piping oxygen from the fresh gas outlet and splicing it to feed four stations.
-Once on the table, patients are connected to a constant rate infusion of hydromorphone and ketamine to keep them anesthetized and analgesed during surgery.
+Every patient is given Cerenia (maropitant) IV and then induced with ketamine IV.
+Patients are intubated and four surgeries are performed simultaneously with each patient receiving oxygen from one oxygen concentrator and one anesthesia machine graciously donated by Patterson Veterinary Supply.
+The machine is set-up as an ‘oxygen bar’, by piping oxygen from the fresh gas outlet and splicing it to feed four stations.
+Once on the table, patients are connected to a constant rate infusion of hydromorphone or fentanyl plus dexmeditomidine and ketamine to keep them anesthetized and analgesed during surgery.
 They are monitored using the Sentier Vetcorder pulse-ox and ECG as well as the Massimo EMMA end-tidal carbon dioxide monitor along with direct palpation of pulses, auscultation and mucous membrane color.
 Local anesthesia with bupivacaine or Nocita® is utilized for incisional and intra-testicular blocks.

 The International Veterinary Academy of Pain Management (IVAPM) is the leading forum and educational resource for veterinary professionals and pet owners interested in animal pain prevention, recognition, and management.
 The IVAPM provides continuing education globally in all disciplines related to animal pain management and offers the world’s only interdisciplinary pain management certification program.
 The IVAPM welcomes all medical professionals with an interest in veterinary pain management.
 For more information on becoming a member of the IVAPM visit www.IVAPM.org